pythonmcpi/braindigit/PATH.md

 ## Adding Braindigit to the PATH
 ### Windows
-Adding directories to the path on Windows is very simple.
 Search for 'edit the system environment variables' in the start menu and click on this entry:

 ![Edit the system environment variables](https://github.com/Dandigit/braindigit/raw/master/md/img/add-to-path.PNG)